AVOIDANT TO SECURE ROADMAP: PART I

 2. Practise positive self-talk

 People who are naturally secure and self-confident have an uplifting inner dialogue.
-You can, too.
-For individuals who have spent their lives filled with negative self-talk and shame, this process can seem daunting, but it's worth the effort.
-You can compliment yourself while looking in the mirror and/or keep a list of your accomplishments.
-The goal is to become your own cheerleader.
+For individuals who have spent their lives filled with negative self-talk and shame, this process can seem uncomfortable and daunting, but it's worth the effort.
+The key is to treat yourself as you would a friend, to imagine what you would say to soothe them when they have doubts or worries and to say it to yourself.
+You already have all the skills to do this.
+You could compliment yourself while looking in the mirror and/or keep a list of your accomplishments.
 When negative thoughts creep up, identify it as the vulnerable inner child of your past who needs protection and support from the adult you, and make a conscious effort to combat those thoughts with positivity.
 For example, you may think, "I can't do anything right."
 Reply by stating, "That isn't true; I'm great at a lot of things, including ______ and ________."
+The goal is to become your own cheerleader.
 By fighting off negative thoughts and replacing them with positive ones, you'll build self-esteem and begin to create a secure attachment style that will allow you to trust yourself and others.
 Try these exercises: